csucdsi/2019-06-19-chicostate/index.md

   Get directions with
   <a href="//www.openstreetmap.org/?mlat={{page.latlng | replace:',','&mlon='}}&zoom=16">OpenStreetMap</a>
   or
   <a href="//maps.google.com/maps?q={{page.latlng}}">Google Maps</a>.
-Once you enter the library, go up to the second floor.
-If coming from the elevators, take a left.
-If coming up the stairs, go straight ahead.
+We are in Holt Hall Room 155.
+Holt Hall is made up of thre "blocks" of rooms, with some doors facing the inside of the block and others facing outside.
+This will be a room facing the outside of the building, in the middle block of the building.
 Signs will be posted.
 A map containing parking locations can be found <a href ="https://drive.google.com/open?id=1qV1Mtz4ktoO_4S7OnaBsUn5xM0-JF3XL&usp=sharing">here</a>.
 </p>
 {% endif %}